deven96/Simple_GAN/README.md

 This project is opened under the [MIT 2.0 License](https://github.com/deven96/Simple_GAN/blob/master/LICENSE) which allows very broad use for both academic and commercial purposes.

 A few of the images used for demonstration purposes may be under copyright.
 These images are included under the "fair usage" laws.

+## Todo

+- Add view training(discriminator and generator) simultaneously using tensorboard
+- Provision for Parallel data processing and multithreading
+- Saving models to Protobuff files
+- Using TfGraphDef and other things that could speed up training and inference